ggreer/the_silver_searcher/README.md

 # The Silver Searcher

-A code searching tool similar to `ack`, with a focus on speed.
+A code searching tool similar to `ack`, with a focus on speed1.

 [![Build Status](https://travis-ci.org/ggreer/the_silver_searcher.svg?branch=master)](https://travis-ci.org/ggreer/the_silver_searcher)